There is no way you can be successful with social media marketing if your dental clinic isn’t social.

-The fact is, simply because it’s your Fan Page doesn’t give you the right to send rapid fire sales messages all week long.
+The fact is, simply because it’s your Fan Page doesn’t give you the right to send rapid-fire sales messages all week long.

 Social Media Keeps Your Dental Clinic Name Front Of Mind!

 Social media allows you to easily make connections in your community.
 It’s far easier to do this than if you had to make them in person.
-Over time you can build rapport online and strengthen them to the point that it becomes a no brainer for your fans to look to you the next time they are in pain.
+Over time you can build rapport online and strengthen them to the point that it becomes a no-brainer for your fans to look to you the next time they are in pain.

-It’s all too easy to get wrapped up the technicalities of marketing online with social media, and forget the all important point that human psychology hasn’t changed over the years, people still buy people.
+It’s all too easy to get wrapped up the technicalities of marketing online with social media and forget the all-important point that human psychology hasn’t changed over the years, people still buy people.
 This simple lesson has stood the test of time and will never change.
 History proves this time and time again.

-By offering value and being human you will trump all the other dentists in your neighbourhood, in terms of staying front of mind.
+By offering value and being human you will trump all the other dentists in your neighbourhood, in terms of staying in front of mind.
 Your story will be remembered over the practitioner who regularly blares out his next offer, with no consideration for those that have chosen to listen to him.